 All Design and Production students are required to have a working computer and printer.
-The choice of Mac or PC, as well as hardware and software specifications is specific to the student's area of concentration.
-Please review the most current requirements by concentration, or contact the Director of the program before purchasing computers, software, apps, or other specific elements.
+The choice of Mac or PC, as well as hardware and software specifications may be specific to the student's area of concentration.
+Please review the most current requirements by concentration below.
+If your program is not detailed here, contact the Director of the program before purchasing computers, software, apps, or other specific elements.